Ada-Developers-Academy/core-pses/about-pses/about-pses.md

 The exercises will touch on problem-solving skills on coding problems.
 The format has three parts:

 1. A problem statement describing the code you need to write
-1. A series of prompts to guide your understanding of the problem and scaffold our solution.
+2. A series of prompts to guide your understanding of the problem and scaffold our solution:
+    1. Describe your understanding of the problem requirements based on the problem statement and examples
-    * i.
-Ask at least three clarifying questions.
+    2. Ask at least three clarifying questions that would give you new information about the problem
-    * ii.
-Write example input/output and unit tests for at least one nominal and one edge case.
+    3. Write example inputs/outputs and unit tests for at least one nominal and one edge case
-    * iii.
-Break down the problem into logical steps.
+    4. Break down the problem into logical steps
-1. A code challenge to solve the problem
+3. A code challenge to solve the problem

 ### Learning Goals